Ferryden Park Primary School: Students

+In 2006, the enrolments demonstrated the impact of the proposed Westwood redevelopment program, with 8 students leaving for interstate/overseas, 4 transferring to non-Government schools, 42 transferring to South Australia Government Schools and 4 leaving for other reasons, making a total of 58 leavers (31%).

+In 1997, the "Materials and Service Charge", a charge is payable in each year in respect of a student enrolled at a school for materials and services was $115.

 Closure

 Ferryden Park Primary School closed at the end of 2010.
-It merged with four other similar schools in the area, i.e. Ridley Grove Primary School, Mansfield Park Primary School, Woodville Gardens Preschool, and Parks Children's Centre, to form the new Woodville Gardens School, built on the old Ridley Grove Primary School site.
-The merger occurred as part of the Education Works New Schools Project of the Department of Education and Children's Services, which earmarked the vacated land for new housing development.
+The school was merged with four other similar schools in the area, i.e. Ridley Grove Primary School, Mansfield Park Primary School, Woodville Gardens Preschool, and Parks Children's Centre, to form the new Woodville Gardens School, built on the old Ridley Grove Primary School site.
+The merger occurred as part of the Education Works New Schools Project of the Department of Education and Children's Services.
+The purpose of the school's closure was to make way for new "super schools", Woodville Gardens School and Blair Athol North School.

+The vacated school site was earmarked for residential development.
+In 2015, the former Ferryden Park Primary School suffered a fire which damaged three of the school's sheds.
+Despite advocacy for the site to be dedicated to community use as a park, the school's land was cleared and rezoned for residential development and developed into a residential subdivision called "Westwood", with numerous lots and new housing constructed on the land.